- What is the Honors Program?

 5. What are the admission requirements?

-For incoming freshmen, we require a minimum high school GPA of 3.2 and an academic letter of recommendation, usually from a high school counselor or instructor.
+For incoming freshmen who are applying for the 4-Year Program, we require a minimum high school GPA of 3.5 and an academic letter of recommendation, usually from a high school counselor or instructor.

-UH or transfer students applying to Upper Division need a minimum cumulative GPA of 3.2, one academic letter of recommendation, and a signed Departmental Approval Form.
+UHM or transfer students applying to the 2-Year Program (Upper Division) need a minimum cumulative GPA of 3.2, one academic letter of recommendation, and a signed Departmental Approval Form.

 6. Do I need to be invited to apply to the Honors Program?